This website requires JavaScript.

 Challenges of BPO customer service quality

-Outsourcing customer service gives you access to a specialized workforce without distracting from your core business competencies.
-But your customers don’t know – or care – if you use a BPO (Business Process Outsourcing) to communicate with them.
+Outsourcing customer support gives you access to a specialized workforce without distracting from your core business competencies.
+But your customers don’t know — or care — if you use a customer service BPO (Business Process Outsourcing) to communicate with them.
 They still connect the quality of support they receive from this external provider with your value as a business.

-Is it possible to relinquish some of your influence over your operations by outsourcing support and still meet those expectations?
+Given that customer expectations are constantly increasing, is it possible to relinquish some of your influence over your operations by customer service outsourcing and still meet those expectations?

 The short answer is yes.
 How, exactly, is a longer answer – one which we set out right here.

-Does the way you structure your customer service team affect quality?
+Does the way you structure your customer service team affect support quality?

 1. Outsourcing all support to BPOs